solidstate-network/abdk-math-extensions/README.md

-# SolidState Math Utils for ABDK libraries
+# SolidState Extensions for ABDK Libraries

 SolidState extensions for the `abdk-libraries-solidity` [package](https://www.npmjs.com/package/abdk-libraries-solidity).
 SolidState and this package are not affiliated with ABDK.